Section: Industry

 It is essential to set up a UK based limited production company (FPC or TPC) before shooting begins in order to account for all production costs, even if only the post-production or VFX occurs in the UK.

-Currently UK tax relief is available on up to 80% of the total production budget.
-However the UK government in their Spring Budget 2024, proposed that VFX expenditure incurred from April 2025 will be immune from the 80% cap on eligable expenditure, and will attract a higher rate of relief of 29.25% net.
-This will mean that productions could receive 25.5% relief on filming in the UK (on up to 80% of total budget) and still receive a 29.25% rebate on their VFX spend regardless of whether that spend takes their total UK spend above the 80% cap on eligability.
-[Note that due to the general election in the UK, we are awaiting confirmation from the new incoming government that they will honour this commitment.]
+From January 1st 2025, the tax rebate on VFX expenditure will receive an uplift from 25.5% to 29.25% net after tax, and will be exempt from overall 80% cap on total budget eligible for UK tax relief.
+This will mean that productions could receive 25.5% relief on filming and other non-VFX costs in the UK (up to 80% of total budget) and still receive a 29.25% rebate on their VFX spend regardless of whether that spend takes their total UK spend above the 80% cap on eligibility for relief.
+Any VFX activity claimed must occur in the UK and the AVEC qualification criteria must be met.

 UK Film and TV Tax Incentives